jonkohlmeier/jonkohlmeier.com/src/content/blog/weekly-things-feb-09-2019.md

 ---
-title: "Weekly Things – February 09, 2019"
+title: 'Weekly Things – February 09, 2019'
-description: "A quick rundown of what I watched, read, listened to, and enjoyed at the start of 2019."
+description: 'A quick rundown of what I watched, read, listened to, and enjoyed at the start of 2019.'
 pubDate: 2019-02-10
 tags:
   - weekly-things